-Prepayments are entirely voluntary; however, we suggest that you make your prepayments in four equal installments during the course of a year.
+Prepayments are entire ly voluntary; however, v we suggest that you mak æ your prepayments i in four equal install ments during the co urse of a year.

-, oa. •• Che eck the following boxes to determine which worksheets you should complete.
-(You may check multip le boxes.)
-1 If you have nonresident individual and estate members that you wish to voluntarily prepay pass-th nrough withholding on behalf of, check this box and complete Worksheet 1 • 2 If you have partnership or S corporation members that you wish to voluntarily prepay pass-through on behalf of, check this box and complete Worksheet 2 3 If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding - check this box and complete Worksheet 3 4 If you have corporation members that you wish to voluntarily prepay pass-through withholding on 5 this box and complete Worksheet 4 5 if you wish to prepay your own estimated tax liability, check this box and complete worksheet s ce the worksheets are complete, add the total from each worksheet: rksheet 1, Line 9 rksheet 2, Line 9 rksheet 3, Line 13 rksheet 4, Line 13rksheet 5, Line 11 VVOI TOTAL Thic s is the amount of each of your voluntary quarterly prepayments to be made with Form IL-1120-ST-\ / Those pay monte may be made at time, up to and including the original due date of your return. v.
-These pay nents may be made at need Pay electronically at Tax.lllinois.gov or use next tax year's Form IL-1120-ST-V to mail you ure to use the correct voucher for your pre-payments may result in your payment being misapplied, penalties ar d interest, a delay in the proc cessing of your return, or a delay in the generation of any overpayment.
-Wo orksheet 1: Figure your pass-through withholding prepayments for nonresident individual and es tate member s.
-If you have nonresident vidual and estate members that you wish to voluntarily prepay pass-through withholding on behalf o dete ermine the amount of your prepayment.
+Check the following boxes to determine which worksheets you should complete.
+(You may check multiple boxes.)

+1 If you have nonresident individual and estate members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 1 2 If you have partnership or S corporation members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 2 3 If you have nonresident trust members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 3 4 If you have corporation members that you wish to voluntarily prepay pass-through withholding on behalf of, check this box and complete Worksheet 4 5 · · · · · · · · · · · · · · · · · · ·

+Once the worksheets are complete, add the total from each worksheet:

+TOTAL

+Worksheet 5, Line 15

+Worksheet 4, Line 13

+Worksheet 3, Line 13

+Worksheet 2, Line 9

+Worksheet 1, Line 9

+This is the amount of each of your voluntary quarterly prepayments to be made with Form IL-1120-ST-V. These payments may be made at any time, up to and including the original due date of your return.

+ENote Pay electronically at tax.illinois.gov or use next tax year's Form IL-1120-ST-V to mail your payment.

+Failure to use the correct voucher for your pre-payments may result in your payment being misapplied, penalties and interest, a delay in the processing of your return, or a delay in the generation of any overpayment.

+Worksheet 1: Figure your pass-through withholding prepayments for nonresident individual and estate members.
+If you have nonresident individual and estate members that you wish to voluntarily prepay pass-through withholding on behalf of, complete this worksheet to determine the amount of your prepayment.
 Keep this record for your files.

 1 Enter your nonresident individual and estate members' share of business income apportioned to Illinois expected in the tax year (cannot be less than zero).
-1 .
-2 Enter your nonresident individual and estate members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
-3 Add Lines 1 and 2 and enter the result.
-4 Multiply Line 3 by 4.95% (.0495) and enter the result.
-4 .
-5 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
-6 Subtract Line 5 from Line 4 and enter the result.
-6 .
-7 Enter the amount of surcharge from the Compassionate Use of Medical Marijuana Program Act a and the surcharge from the sale of assets by gaming licensee passed-through to you and distributed to nonresident individual and estate members.
-8 Add Lines 6 and 7.
-8 .
-9 Divide Line 8 by 4.
+1 2 Enter your nonresident individual and estate members' share of nonbusiness income allocable to Illinois expected in the tax year (cannot be less than zero).
+2 3 Add Lines 1 and 2 and enter the result.
+3 4 Multiply Line 3 by 4.95% (.0495) and enter the result.
+4 5 Enter the amount of Illinois income tax credits expected in the tax year to be passed to the members whose income is included on Lines 1 or 2.
+5 6 Subtract Line 5 from Line 4 and enter the result.
+6 7 Enter the amount of surcharge from the sale of assets by gaming licensee passed through to you and distributed to nonresident individual and estate members.
+7 8 Add Lines 6 and 7.
+8 9 Divide Line 8 by 4.
 This is the amount of each of your voluntary prepayments for nonresident individual and estate members.
-9 .
+9